Installation

 for connector in connectors_needed:

-connection_references[connector] = {
+connection_references[connector] = c.get("connectionReferenceTemplate") or {

-"connectionName": conn_map[connector], # the GUID from list_live_connections
+"connectionName": c["id"], # the connection id from list_live_connections

 "source": "Invoker",